TondaHack/amazing_otp_app/README.md

 # true
 ```

+Now, You can send the first message to the process that is waiting for the message.
 ```elixir
 send(receiving_process_pid, {:message, "Hello World"})
 # Hello World
 ```

-Now, You sent the first message to the process that is waiting for it.
+Process, already received the message and died.
 ```elixir
 Process.alive? receiving_process_pid
 # false